Former VW boss facing charges in Berlin over false testimony | DW | 09.06.2021

 The former boss is also facing a trial in the town of Braunschweig, close to the VW Wolfsburg headquarters, in the state of Lower Saxony.

-The court dropped market manipulation charges against Winterkorn in February, but he must still face accusations of fraud, which he denies.
-Prosecutors decided to pursue the fraud charges that carry a heavier possible sentence.
+The court dropped market manipulation charges against Winterkorn in February; however, he must still face accusations of fraud, which he denies.
+Prosecutors have chosen to pursue the fraud charges, which carry a heavier possible sentence.

 A compensation agreement between VW and its old boss recently came to light, according to which Winterkorn will pay the company around €11 million ($13.4 million) in damages.